jhabr/foundation/README.md

 # Foundation

-A tiny neural net library for fun and educational purposes inspired by the work of A. Karpathy.
+A tiny neural net library built from scratch for fun and educational purposes.

 ## Example Usage